Tutorial

 end

-Now is a good place to mention that the code inside `mount`-function will run twice.
-First time, when the server render the component, and the second time when the component connects to the websocket.
-If we have a slow query, we might wait with loading until socket is connected or just load a limited dataset.
+Now is a good place to mention that the code inside the mount function will run twice.
+First time, when the server renders the component, and the second time when the component connects to the websocket.
+If we have a slow query, we might wait with loading until the socket is connected or just load a limited dataset.
 In this case, I will wait until the component is connected.
-So I can use `connected?(socket)`
+So I can use connected?(socket):

 end